How badly does CIBC want to solve its Caribbean problem?

 But how much better can things get?
 New investors are going to want to see some upside, and growth prospects aren't encouraging.

 Revenue growth at FirstCaribbean has been effectively nil for five years, and Canadian competitors Royal Bank of Canada and Bank of Nova Scotia, who also operate in the region, have admitted it's tough going down there.
-Scotiabank has quietly been selling troubled loans for 10 to 20 cents on the dollar, according to someone familiar with the sales.
+Scotiabank has quietly been getting rid of troubled loans, and some are rumoured to be going for 10 to 20 cents on the dollar, according to a person familiar with the sales.

 The roots of these troubles spread wide.
-To name a few: Trinidad, a major economic hub, has major exposure to plummeting gas prices because of its offshore production; hurricanes have ravaged a number of countries; and sweeping cost cuts are hard to enact because bank operations are spread out across multiple countries, each with its own government, and the workforce is largely unionized.
+To name a few: Trinidad, a big economic hub, has major exposure to plummeting gas prices because of its offshore production; hurricanes have ravaged a number of countries; and sweeping cost cuts are hard to enact because bank operations are spread out across multiple countries, each with its own government, and the workforce is largely unionized.

 FirstCaribbean is particularly challenged by its home base of Barbados.
 The country's tourist dollars have returned somewhat from their post-financial crisis lows, but the local economy is still in rough shape.
 In September, Standard & Poor's downgraded the country's debt rating to CCC, deep in junk territory.